siong1987/css_validator/README.md

 # CSS Validator

-This uses the `css-validator.jar` from [W3C](http://jigsaw.w3.org/css-validator/DOWNLOAD.html) to validate CSS in ActiveModel.
+This uses the `csslint.js` with `js.jar` from [CSSLint](https://github.com/CSSLint/csslint) to validate CSS in ActiveModel.
 So, your system requires `java` to use this gem.
+And, it also works fine on Heroku.

 ## Usage